-We’ve all heard the old adage that the best things in life are always free.
-But most people assume this rule only applies to life’s little pleasures like smelling flowers or laughing with friends.
-And sure, those are nice, but what about those bigger pleasures, like jetting off across the world?
-Can you do that for free too?
+We’ve all heard the old adage that the best things in life come free.
+But most people assume this rule only applies to life’s little pleasures, like smelling flowers or laughing with friends.
+And sure, those are nice, but what about those bigger pleasures… like jetting off across the world?
+Can you do that for free, too?

-Well, if not for free, then very cheap.
-If you’re looking for an international experience but don’t have the cash to splurge on it, this article is for you.
-You don’t need thousands of dollars to get yourself on the road.
-In fact, all you need is a little originality, some guts and enthusiasm, and some ideas to get you started.
-Some of the ideas below are sensible ones that Granny would approve of.
-Others are a little more risqué —it's amazing what some people will do to save a buck—but hey, since when do you take Granny's advice anyway?
+The fact of the matter is that, yes, there are ways to travel for free, or at least very inexpensively.
+If you’re looking for an international experience, but don’t have the cash to splurge on it, this article is for you.
+You don’t need a king's ransom to get yourself on the road, all you need is a sense of adventure, some enthusiasm, and a couple ideas to get you started.

-So don’t let your empty wallet stop you from taking the trip of a lifetime.
-Just remember: with the right attitude, the best things in life—even travelling—can come pretty cheap.
+Don’t let an empty wallet stop you from taking the trip of a lifetime.
+Just remember: with the right attitude, the best things in life—yup, even travelling—can come pretty cheap.

-What advocates say: Finding a gig like this is golden.
-You’ll get free accommodation in exchange for watering some plants and walking a dog.
+What advocates say: Finding a gig like this is golden—in fact, Verge Mag’s Contributing Editor Jessica travelled in New Zealand for an entire year rent-free by housesitting.
+Free accommodation in some pretty sweet digs is an easy exchange for watering plants and walking a dog.

 3. Volunteer and fundraise

-What advocates say: Many volunteers are successful in raising enough to cover their out-of-pocket expenses, and even to make a donation to the project they are interested in.
-Not only will you be making a contribution to a worthy cause, but volunteer travel can be one of the most rewarding ways to see and learn about another part of the world.
+What advocates say: Many volunteers successfully raise funds to cover their expenses and a donation toward the project they are joining.
+Not only will you be contributing to a worthy cause, but volunteering can also be one of the most rewarding ways to see and learn about another part of the world.

 4. Carpool or hitchhike